zoffixznet/perl6.party/post/Perl-6-Core-Hacking-Cant-See-The-QAST-Nodes-For-The-Trees.md

     QAST::Op.new: :op<say>,
       QAST::SVal.new: :value('Hello, World!');

-If a `.new` is followed by a colon, we're descending and there aren't any more ops on the same level.
+If a `.new` is followed by a colon, there aren't any more nodes on the same level.
 If `.new` is followed by an opening parentheses, there are more sister nodes yet to come.

 Due to Rakudo's lengthy compilation, it can be handy to execute your QAST tree